Marketing Mix Modelling versus Attribution Modelling: What is the difference and why you should know it

 • Future optimization (recommended optimal budget allocation) – to maximize your target metric by adjusting the marketing channels.
 In this way, MMM can work as your tool for marketing ROI optimization and modelling different scenarios of investments into marketing channels – for example answering questions like “What would happen if we increased spend to FB prospecting campaigns by 20%?”

-What is Attribution Modelling in Marketing?
+What is attribution modelling in marketing?

 Attribution modelling is a different and more traditional approach to measuring digital marketing effectiveness.
 Every attribution model essentially works this way: for each conversion (order, app install,…) it tries to reconstruct the touchpoints (these may be ad clicks, direct visits, display ad views etc.) that preceded it for the given user and then using some set of rules it distributes the credit for that conversion to some or all of the touchpoints.